sawenchalmers/brimstone/README.md

 * Development is done in the GHPython components in the brimstone_[version].gh file

 ### Releasing a new version
-* Version increments are done globally by updating `scriptcontext.sticky["brimstone_version"]` in the "Brimstone - 0.
-Fly!" component
+* Version increments are done globally by updating `brimstone.globals.version` in brimstone.py file
 * To save a new version of a component, make any changes, and then for each component go to File > Create User Object in Grasshopper
     * Change the sub-category to the current version
     * Unfortunately there is no way of automating this for now